 Claimant's appeal is denied.
-Claimant's case management responsibility shall be transferred from Westside Regional Center to Harbor Regional Center.
-Claimant's weekly attendance at Leaps n Boundz shall continue to be funded until either (1) HRC and Claimant agree to an alternative as part of Claimant's Individual Program Plan or (2) the parties resolve any disagreement through the fair hearing process.
+Claimant's case management responsibility shall be transferred to Harbor Regional Center.
+Claimant's weekly attendance at Leaps n Boundz shall continue to be funded until either (1) HRC and Claimant agree to an alternative as part of Claimant's Individual Program Plan or (2) the parties resolve any disagreement during the fair hearing process.